zauziii/zauziii/README.md

 - 👋 Hi, I’m Zhi Zhou.
 Current statistical researcher at Finnish Institute for Health and Welfare (THL).
 - 👀 I’m interested in statistical analysis, machine learning and such.
 - 🌱 I’m currently learning python and learning how to conduct proper statistical analyses.
-- 💞️ I’m looking a PhD position that allows me to combine my studies and work at THL.
+- 💞️ I’m looking an opporturnity to start something different, like as a data analyst.
 - 📫 How to reach me ...

 <!---